SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 13 March, 2024
+### 📅 Thursday, 14 March, 2024
 ------
 ### Events
 ------
-- Daylight Saving Time begins: In the USA, Daylight Saving Time typically begins at 2:00 AM on the second Sunday in March, which in some years falls on March 13.
-On this day, clocks are set forward one hour, effectively moving an hour of daylight from the morning to the evening.
-Not all states observe this change, with notable exceptions being Arizona (except for the Navajo Nation) and Hawaii.

-Please note that events can vary from year to year, and other
+- Pi Day: Celebrated on March 14th (3/14), this event is an annual celebration of the mathematical constant π (pi), which is approximately equal to 3.14159.
+The date is chosen because the digits correspond to the first three digits of π.
+Pi Day is often marked by:

+  - Mathematical discussions, contests, and educational events in schools and universities.
+  - Eating pie, as a pun on the word "pi", with many bakeries and pizzer
 ### Positive Qoute
 ------
-"Every sunrise 🌅 is a new chapter in your story filled with hope and endless possibilities.
-Embrace it with all your heart ❤️ and let your spirit soar 🚀!"
+"Every sunrise ushers in a new opportunity to shine.
+Embrace it with open arms and a grateful heart. ☀️🌱💫"